luizvbo/academic-kickstart/content/post/lbe-getting-user-data-folder/index.md

 ---
-title: Learning by Example: How to get the path to the user data folder (Python)
+title: Learning by Example - How to get the path to the user data folder (Python)
 date: 2023-02-24
 ---
 # Introduction